thomasgauvin/Azure-Community-Demos/README.md

 ## How to submit a new demo

 You may submit a new demo by opening an issue.
-Include the name of your demo, a link to a public Github repository, and an architecture diagram of the Azure services used.
+Include the name of your demo, a link to a public Github repository, a description for the project, an architecture diagram of the Azure services used, and tags of the Azure services you used.

 # Demos: